How Much Does a Wet Room Cost?

 Do you need planning permission for a wet room?

-You do not need to have planning permission for a wet room unless it is being built into a new extension on your home.
+You usually do not need to have planning permission for a wet room unless it is being built into a new extension on your home.

 What is the most popular flooring type for a wet room?